weewx/weewx/docs_src/quickstarts/git.md

 # Running WeeWX from a git repository

-Because WeeWX is pure-Python and does not need to be compiled, it can be run directly from a source repository.
+Because WeeWX is pure-Python and does not need to be compiled, it can be run directly from a source repository without "installing" it first.
 This approach is perhaps most appropriate for developers, but it is also useful on older operating systems or on platforms with tight memory and/or storage constraints.

+The same technique can be used to run from a source directory downloaded as a zip file from the WeeWX GitHub repository.

-Although you do not need root privileges to install and configure WeeWX, you will need them to set up a daemon and, perhaps, to change device permissions.
+Although you do not need root privileges to run WeeWX this way, you will need them to set up a daemon and, perhaps, to change device permissions.

 ## Install pre-requisites